michaelwehrley/notes/servers/servers.md

 If no matching file can be found, we’ll respond with a 404 Not Found error status.

+--- Move to PostgreSQL ---
+This info is slightly inaccurate and outdated.

 ## PostgreSQL Server

 *PG::ConnectionBad*